nv-morpheus/Morpheus/models/mlflow/README.md

-# MLFlow Triton
+# MLflow Triton

-MLFlow plugin for deploying your models from MLFlow to Triton Inference Server.
-Scripts are included for publishing TensorRT, ONNX and FIL models to your MLFlow Model Registry.
+MLflow plugin for deploying your models from MLflow to Triton Inference Server.
+Scripts are included for publishing TensorRT, ONNX and FIL models to your MLflow Model Registry.

 ## Requirements